apache/iotdb/docs/Documentation/UserGuide/5-Operation Manual/4-SQL Reference.md

 Note: <FillClause> can not use <LIMITClause> but not <SLIMITClause>.
 ```

-* Group By Device Statement
+* Align By Device Statement

 ```
-GroupbyDeviceClause : GROUP BY DEVICE
+AlignbyDeviceClause : ALIGN BY DEVICE

 Rules:
 1. Both uppercase and lowercase are ok.